jiro4989/setup-nim-action/README.md

 ```

 ### `devel` usage

-:WARN: setup-nim-action@v2 is not supported `devel` version yet.
-Please use v1.

 Use `date` cache-key for speed-up if you want to use `devel`.
 See [cache documents](https://github.com/actions/cache) for more information and how to use the cache.